jagalindo/flamapy_dev/README.md

 - **Switch to Develop Branch**

   Switches all repositories to the `develop` branch if it exists.
+  If the branch only exists on the remote, it will be created locally first.

   ```bash
   python flamapy_dev.py git switch_develop